muhammadAttaurrahman/MultiFetch_Assistant/README.md

 Run:

-Make a ".env" file and store your Google Gemini API Key in the following way in this file:
+* Make a ".env" file and store your Google Gemini API Key in the following way in this file:
  GOOGLE_API_KEY = " Your API KEY"

-!pip install -r requirement.txt
+* !pip install -r requirement.txt

-to run the application, use -> "streamlit run multiFetch_Assistant.py" in the terminal.
+* To run the application, use -> "streamlit run multiFetch_Assistant.py" in the terminal.